pinscript/MoveToFile/README.md

 # MoveToFile
-MoveToFile is a Visual Studio extension that offers a code fix to move types to a file corresponding to it's name.
-It is available for all types.
+MoveToFile is a Visual Studio extension that offers a code fix to move classes/types to a file corresponding to its name.
+It's available for all types.

 The refactoring is shown for types where the current file does not match its name.
 For example: